Ocular Recognition Databases and Competitions: A Survey: Deep Learning in Ocular Recognition

 \section{Deep Learning in Ocular Recognition}

 Recently, deep learning approaches have won many machine learning competitions, even achieving superhuman visual results in some domains~\cite{lecun2015deep}.
-Therefore, in this section, we describe recent works that applied deep learning-based techniques to ocular recognition.
+Therefore, in this section, we describe recent works that applied deep learning-based techniques focusing on encoding and matching, i.e., not covering iris preprocessing methods to ocular biometrics including iris, periocular and sclera recognition, gender and age classification, and subject-independent recognition.